 2. Direct transmission

-Direct transmission can take place during a kiss, sexual contact, or close conversations, all of which can spread the virus directly.
+Direct transmission can take place during a kiss, sexual contact, or close conversations, all of which can spread the coronavirus directly.
 Direct transmission usually occurs between family members and close friends.

 3. Contact transmission

 Contact transmission refers to touching a contaminated object and becoming infected.
 Under normal circumstances, when the droplets coughed out by a patient fall onto surrounding surfaces, the viruses in the droplets do not die immediately.
 The coronavirus can live for up to nine hours.

 Later, if someone touches the coronavirus-contaminated object with their hands — such as a table, door handle, etc. — and then touches their mouth, nose, or eyes, it is very likely to pass on the infection.